ursatile/css4eng/211-backgrounds-colors-and-composition.md

 {% iframe stacking-contexts.html style="height: 23em;" %}

 If you want to create a new stacking context without specifying a `z-index`, use the `isolation: isolate` property.
-Stacking contexts also controls
+This is particularly useful for controlling the composition of the `::before` and `::after` pseudo-elements without affecting the originating element's position in the document stack.

-{% example isolation.html elements="style,body" iframe_style="height: 20em;" %}
+{% example isolation.html elements="style,body" iframe_style="height: 34em;" %}

 ## Using CSS Blend Modes